 Let donors know about any upcoming volunteer opportunities.
 A donor might not be ready to write another check, but they might want to help your nonprofit continue to reach it’s goals.
-But use your data to make sure your only letting donors know about outings that are in their general area.
+But use your data to make sure you’re only letting donors know about outings that are in their general area!

 Does your organization host a gala or other high-profile event each year?
 Let your loyal supporters know that you’d like them to attend!
 Letting your donors know that you value them as part of your family and want to celebrate with them is a great way to grow the donor/organization relationship.